cuplsensor/cuplcodec/_doc_build/html/_sources/docs/tutorial/index.rst.txt

 Base URL
 ~~~~~~~~~

-The URL or IP address of the web application running PSWebApp.
-This can be up to 64 bytes long.
+See non-volatile parameter :cpp:member:`baseurl`.

 .. _serial:

 Serial
 ~~~~~~~

-Unique serial of the sensor.
-This must be 8 bytes long.

-Encoder input :cpp:member:`serial`
+See non-volatile parameter :cpp:member:`serial`.

 Time interval
 ~~~~~~~~~~~~~~

 Time interval between samples in minutes is base64 encoded.
 Whilst the encoded string is 4 bytes long, the last character
 must always be a padding byte (an URL safe replacement for '=').
 Therefore the unencoded time interval can only be 2 bytes long.
-This is to match with the format of the minutes Elapsed_ field.
+This is to match with the format of the minutes `Elapsed`_ field.

-Decoder output :class:`.paramdecoder.ParamDecoder`:

-Encoder input :cpp:member:`smplintervalmins`
+It is programmed as non-volatile parameter :cpp:member:`smplintervalmins`.

 Version
 ~~~~~~~~